 MUAATH E. ALI completed his undergraduate education at California State University, Los Angeles, graduating Cum Laude with a Bachelor of Science in Criminal Justice.
 Mr. Ali received his Juris Doctor from Michigan State University, College of Law.
-While in law school, Mr. Ali received his Child and Family Advocacy Certificate and served as the Barbri Student Representative for Michigan State.
+While in law school, Mr. Ali received the highest grade in his negotiations course.

 Muaath Eric Ali is an attorney at the Newport Beach office.
 Prior to joining the firm, Mr. Ali gained a wide range of experience defending insurance companies and representing injured persons.
 This experience has culminated in his ability to expedite case resolution through the use of aggressive negotiation skills and the development of relationships with applicant’s attorneys.
 Mr. Ali’s case handling has had a direct impact on his clients, saving costs while effectively bringing claims to resolution.

 Mr. Ali has clerked for two judges, worked for the California Department of Justice in the Business & Tax Section, and worked in the Business Administration & Development Department of the Los Angeles Superior Court.
 He is the past Director of Operations for The Learning Curve, a non-profit organization devoted to helping underprivileged children achieve their educational goals.
-He has been an invited speaker at multiple colleges, speaking to students of programs geared towards assisting African American and Hispanic students transfer to four-year universities.
+He has been an invited speaker at multiple colleges and a mentor at California State University, Los Angeles, speaking to minority students about the value of an education.
 He credits his commitment to community and work ethic to his father.

 ERICA PHAN completed her undergraduate education at the University of California, Los Angeles where she received a Bachelor of Arts in Business Economics with minors in Accounting and African American Studies.
 She continued on to receive her Juris Doctor from Pepperdine University School of Law.
 During her time at Pepperdine, Ms. Phan was a recipient of the Kimberly Dawn Ellis and completed a study abroad program in London where she held a Criminal Defense externship and focused her studies on corporations, international commercial arbitration and federal taxation.